apiato/apiato/docs/_docs/A.getting-started/installation.md

 ```

 Note: in the example above the `/{full-path-to}/clients/web/***` are separate apps, who live on their own
-repositories and in different folder then the apiato one.
+repositories and in different folder then the APIATO one.
-If your Admins, Users or other type of Apps are within apiato, then
+If your Admins, Users or other type of Apps are within APIATO, then
-you must point them all to the apiato project folder `/{full-path-to}/apiato/public`.
+you must point them all to the APIATO project folder `/{full-path-to}/apiato/public`.
 So in that case you would have something like this:

 ```text